Go back

 Sleep:

-• Rest is essential after the infusion.
+• Take time to rest.
 Some patients may find it difficult to sleep that night, while others experience a very peaceful slumber.

 Avoid Screens:

-• Avoid watching TV if possible, especially anything stressful, scary or dark.
+• Avoid watching TV, particularly anything stressful, scary or dark.

 Process and Reflect: